cmhhelgeson/maybe_wiki_fork/Vision.md

 To understand how and where to contribute, you need should be familiar with what we are planning to _change_ and what we want to _keep_.

-## From Maybe 1.0 -> Maybe 2.0
+## What is "Maybe Core"?

 We spent 2 years building Maybe 1.0.
 During that time, our team worked through a lot of engineering decisions around how to build a personal finance app.

 Some of these decisions were good.
 Some were not.
 And some are no longer relevant to an open-source codebase.

-The goal of this section is to help YOU (a capable Rails dev who probably knows a bit about personal finance as well) see a clear "migration path" from 1.0 -> 2.0.
+The goal of this section is to help YOU (a capable Rails dev who probably knows a bit about personal finance as well) get a quick glance of what "Maybe Core" represents and where the first iteration of this is headed.

 Moving from closed-source to open-source changes our assumptions and feature set.
 Here are some big ideas to keep in mind.

+### Core Views

+Maybe "Core" is largely a backend concern, so the views required are minimal:

+- Dashboard
+  - `/`
+  - Provide a historical net worth graph
+  - Provide basic insights for user
+- Accounts
+  - `/accounts`
+  - Allows user to see all accounts and do account-related CRUD actions
+- Account
+  - `/account/:id`
+  - Shows historical balance graph of individual account
+  - Uses delegated types pattern to show "type-specific" views (i.e. a `LoanAccount` might show data about the loan such as interest rate, remaining principal balance, etc.)
+- Transactions
+  - `/transactions`
+  - Provides a "command center" for transactions across all accounts (explained in later section—search, filtering, sorting, pagination, rules, etc.)

+### Core Concepts

-### Concept #1: Get to 100% Accuracy with a "Demo User"
+#### Concept #1: Get to 100% Accuracy with a "Demo User"

 In Maybe 1.0, we placed a large focus on syncing user account data from data providers such as Plaid and Finicity.